 Strapped for cash and carrying what feels like a whole library of books?
 Yep, that’s student life.
-So, the best MacBook we can recommend would be the 128GB 13in MacBook Air.
-It’s lightweight, making it easier to carry around and it’s the cheaper of the new MacBook Air models.
+So, the best and affordable MacBook we can recommend would be the 128GB 13-inch MacBook Air.
+It’s lightweight, making it easier to carry around and it’s the most affordable of the new MacBook Air models.
 The likelihood is you won’t need it to be particularly powerful (unless you’re doing a course reliant on heavy software), so there is no need spending more on better storage/processors.

 Off to work we go!